TreeScaper/CloudforestDocker/guides/usage_notes.md

 The `-s` option can be used to enable SFTP for file-upload, which currently should only be used in a local, single-user context.
 See the `Uploading Files` section below.

-### Uploading Files

-Galaxy documentation [recommends](https://galaxyproject.org/tutorials/upload/) only using the basic local file upload for small numbers of files.
-For many files, or larger files FTP is recommended.
-Due to some limitations with running an FTP server within Docker, SFTP is a more viable method for uploading files in bulk.

-#### SFTP (Warning: this option comes with security considerations - see below.)

-This should not be used on an host that allows incoming network traffic, over has multiple users.
-In the current implementation of galaxy-docker from which CloudForest is built, the entire containerized Galaxy installation including uploaded data may be downloaded via SFTP by anyone with an account on the instance.
-For this reason it is only suitably run on a personal machine, for the time being.

-The `-s` flag for `run.sh` may be used to enable SFTP on the instance.
-The SFTP port is forwarded to 8022 only on IP 127.0.0.1, just in case it is run on a publicly accessible host.

-[FileZilla](https://filezilla-project.org/) or [sftp](https://man7.org/linux/man-pages/man1/sftp.1.html) may be used to upload files to the instance.

-#### FileZilla Steps

-1. Download the FileZilla client from https://filezilla-project.org.
-2. With FileZilla open, click the Site Manager button in the top left corner.
-3. Click **New site** to create a new site and name it however you like, e.g. "CloudForest".
-4. Select **Protocol** -> **SFTP - SSH File Transfer Protocol**.
-5. Enter **127.0.0.1** for **Host**.
-6. Enter **8022** for **Port**.
-7. Select **Ask for password** for **Logon Type**.
-8. Enter your galaxy username.
-9. Select **OK** and FileZilla will prompt for your password and establish a connection.

-You should see on the right a hierarchy of directories `/export/ftp/<your username>`.
-Navigate to the files on your host machine in the left-hand pane, and drag the files you want to upload to the right-hand pane.

-Once the files have been uploaded to the FTP location, they must still be imported into your history.
-This is done within Galaxy by navigating in the tool pane to `Get Data` -> `Upload File` -> `Choose FTP file`.
-Here you should see the files you uploaded with FileZilla.

-#### sftp

-`sftp` is a command-line program for uploading/downloading that is likely already installed if your machine is running MacOS or Linux.
-File upload can be achieved with the following command:

-	sftp -P 8022 -o User=<your username> 127.0.0.1 <<< $'put <path to your files>'

-File globbing may be used here for the filepath, e.g. `/my/text/files/*.txt` will upload all `.txt` files in that directory.

 ### Running with No Data Persistence

 Containers are by default ephemeral applications.
 When you run CloudForest using the following command no data is saved once the application is stopped.